Read Time: 8 minutes

 A team of researchers from the University of Pennsylvania recently tested whether the gut microbiome could influence exercise patterns in mice.
 They started with a group of about 200 mice.
 They placed the mice in cages with running wheels and treadmills, and recorded their activity using special sensors.
 The team tracked how often the mice voluntarily chose to exercise on the running wheel, and how long they could run on the treadmill before they were exhausted.

 The scientists found large differences in both voluntary exercise and physical endurance across the group of mice.
-They hypothesized these differences could be due to one of three things: genetics, metabolism, or the gut microbiome.
+They hypothesized these differences could be due to one of 3 things: genetics, metabolism, or the gut microbiome.
 The team then set out to determine if any of these factors were statistically related, or correlated, to the mice’s exercise performance.

 First, the scientists explored genetic variation in the mice using a new method to identify inheritable genes from each mouse’s genome.
 They found very little correlation between the mice’s genes and their exercise performance, so they concluded that genetics played only a minor role in physical activity.